 If dietary issues may be contributing to your fatigue, your doctor may refer you to a licensed dietitian.
 This specialist can create a diet plan with the right nutrients for your needs.

-While fatigue and PsA symptoms may make physical activity seem impossible, getting regular exercise can actually boost your energy levels.
-The National Health Service notes that a 15-minute walk can have a positive impact on your energy levels.
+Fatigue and PsA symptoms may make physical activity seem impossible, but getting regular exercise can actually boost your energy levels.
+The U.K.’s NHS notes that a 15-minute walk can have a positive impact on your energy levels.
 Rather than aiming for intense workouts, start slowly and work toward building a consistent exercise routine.

 One MyPsoriasisTeam member offered the following advice: “Just keep moving.
 You are doing your best.
 Look at your diet.
 See if you can add any natural inflammation cessation to your daily routine.”